Originally posted: Jan 2011; updated Oct 2013, April 2014 (with new photos)

 - 3/4 cup bittersweet chocolate chunks

-- Preheat the oven to 350°F. Butter a 9-inch springform pan and dust with breadcrumbs (I cheated and used flour), set aside.
+- Preheat the oven to 350°F. Butter a 9-inch springform pan and dust with flour, set aside.

 - Sift the flour, baking powder and salt together, set aside.